Sup2point0/integrity/scriptures/integrals/why-hard.md

 | dest = scriptures/integrals/why-hard
 | capt = You can learn to differentiate in a day, but you can’t learn to integrate in a lifetime.
 | index = scriptures / integrals / general
+| date = 2025 January 8
+| update = 2025 December 18
 -->

 The [Fundamental Theorem of Calculus<sup>↗</sup>](https://wikipedia.org/wiki/Fundamental_theorem_of_calculus) says that *integration* and *differentiation* are the inverses of each other.
 So why is it that integration is extraordinarily, incomparably more difficult[^difficult-nontrivial] than differentiation?

 [^difficult-nontrivial]: Perhaps a better term would be *nontrivial*.

 Well, this is true for a lot of things in life: often, reversing something is much, much harder than doing it in the first place – and in many cases, pretty much impossible.
-For instance, smash a fragile LEGO set, and it’ll take a while to repair it.
-It takes considerably more effort to rebuild it than it took to break it apart.[^break] And if you’ve inevitably lost the instruction set, then it might not even turn out like the original.
+For instance, smash a fragile LEGO set, and it’ll take considerably more effort to rebuild it than it took to break it apart.[^break] And if you’ve lost the instruction set, then it might not even turn out like the original.

 [^break]: Humour me, it was a *fragile* LEGO set, ok?